futpix/caravans-in-australia/content/review/1315-Vanglass-RV-Hybrid-FE.md

   ogtitle: "Should I buy Hybrid FE by Vanglass RV?"
   ogdescription: "The Vanglass RV Hybrid FE is classed as Unknown Type, and sleeps Bed Options people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Unkown."
 categories: ["Vanglass RV"]
-tags: ["Sleeps Bed Options", "Unknown Size", "Unknown Type", "Unkown", "Pop top", "Price Unknown"]
+tags: ["Sleeps Bed Options", "Unknown Size", "Unknown Type", "Unkown", "Pop top", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""